halfpintutopia/learn-code-share-repeat/docs/design/five-planes.md

-<h1>Five PLanes of </h1>
+<h1>Five Planes of Design</h1>

-During the initial brainstorming phases, I used this part primarily to generate ideas and concepts.
+_During the initial brainstorming phases, I used this part primarily to generate ideas and concepts.
 However, I refined and defined these ideas further using matrices.
-This iterative approach allowed me to develop more precise and well-structured solutions as I advanced through the design or problem-solving process.
+This iterative approach allowed me to develop more precise and well-structured solutions as I advanced through the design or problem-solving process._

 <!-- TOC -->